djeada/Databases-Notes/notes/01_introduction_to_databases/02_types_of_databases.md

 Strengths include:

-- **High Throughput**: Extremely fast read and write operations.
+- The **high throughput offered by key-value databases** ensures extremely fast read and write operations, making them ideal for high-performance use cases.
-- **Simplicity**: Easy to use with straightforward APIs.
+- **Simplicity is a defining feature**, with straightforward APIs that make these databases easy to use and integrate.
-- **Scalability**: Seamless horizontal scaling.
+- **Scalability is seamless**, allowing for horizontal scaling to distribute data across multiple servers efficiently.

 #### Limitations

-- **Limited Query Capabilities**: Not suitable for complex queries or relationships.
+- **Query capabilities are limited**, making these databases unsuitable for handling complex queries or relationships between data.
-- **Data Modeling Challenges**: Simplicity can make handling complex data structures difficult.
+- **Data modeling can present challenges**, as their simplicity may complicate the handling of more complex data structures.

 ### Column-Based Databases